opendatapune/opendatapune.github.io/README.md

-_Thanks for a wonderful evvent at COEP Open Data Hackathon, 2 Feb 2019_
+_Thanks for a wonderful event at COEP Open Data Hackathon, 2 Feb 2019_

 For participants on 2nd Feb : You have till 17 Feb to complete and submit your project.